Istio Service Management

 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 8080:20001

-8. To view a namespace graph, click on the bookinfo graph icon in the Bookinfo namespace card.
+graph icon in the Bookinfo namespace card.
 The graph icon is in the lower left of the namespace card and looks like a connected group of circles.
-The page looks similar to: Istio
+The page looks similar to: -

 To examine the details about the Istio configuration, click on the Applications, Workloads, and Services menu icons on the left menu bar.
 The following screenshot shows the Bookinfo applications information: